-High lobster-rollers take note, this upscale restaurant in the Sports and Entertainment District serves up Nova Scotia lobster rolls ($27) stuffed with a chilled lobster filling delicately dressed in dijon mayo and topped with cornichons and old bay seasoning.
-For that perfect balance of temperatures, it’s served in a warm, top-cut toasted bun with fries and coleslaw.
+High lobster-rollers take note, this luxe sandwich comes stuffed with a chilled lobster filling dressed in Dijon mayo and topped with cornichons and old bay seasoning.
+It’s served in a warm, top-cut toasted bun with fresh cut fries and coleslaw on the side.
 More »

 The Maine-style lobster rolls always impress from this eatery on Queen West.
 Big, chunky morsels of barely dressed lobster meat can barely be contained by a toasted split-top bun.
 Fresh cut fries, a pickle spear and a creamy broccoli slaw studded with sunflower seeds and raisins complete the meal.
 More »